GLEAN: Active Generalized Category Discovery with Diverse LLM Feedback: LLM Feedback Prompts Examples

 \section{LLM Feedback Prompts \& Examples}

 This section provides all the prompts we used to acquire the three diverse LLM feedback and corresponding examples: (i) Similar Instance Selection - Figure \ref{fig:feedback1_prompt_example}. (ii) Category Characterization - Figure \ref{fig:feedback2_prompt_example}. (iii) Pseudo Category Selection - Figure \ref{fig:feedback3_prompt_example}.
+Besides, we obtain LLM confidence scores by appending the following sentence in prompts: "Please also show your confidence by providing a probability between 0 and 1.".